isomerpages/nparks-gardening/_new-to-gardening/Basic Gardening Skills.md

 </section>

 <section>
 <p>Once you have mastered these skills, you may want to expand your horizons by trying more advanced techniques.
-Check out our <a href="/learn-more-about-gardening/horticulture-techniques/">Horticulture techniques</a> page to get your hands dirty!
+Check out our various<a href="/learn-more-about-gardening/horticulture-techniques/">Horticulture Techniques</a> pages to get your hands dirty!
 </p></section>